 How I Save Money While Traveling

 Sometimes traveling can be cheaper than living at home.
 But you should know that my travels aren’t usually filled with luxury hotels or private rooms.
-A single bedroom in New York City, for example, can easily cost $1,500 per month or more, but my entire monthly spend (food, water, accommodation, transport) is often that much alone.
+Monthly rent for a single room in New York City, for example, can easily cost $1,500 per month or more; my entire monthly spend (food, water, accommodation, transport) is often that much TOTAL.

 When I travel, there are a few key strategies that I rely on to keep my costs down.